ltw-webdev-6/curriculum/planning-software.md

   - content: |
       ## Issue or it doesn’t exist

-      Slack is ephemeral—if there isn’t an Issue on GitHub, the task doesn’t exist.
+      Chat/messaging is ephemeral—if there isn’t an Issue on GitHub, the task doesn’t exist.

-      - Slack is for quick questions and starting points
+      - Chat/messaging is for quick questions and starting points
       - Issues are for deep discussions & work definitions

 ---